- 28

 Use this checklist to start planning today:

-- Inventory how many Java 8 applications your organization runs and where they are deployed
+- Survey how many Java 8 applications your organization has and where they are

-- Identify which JDK vendor you use and review their support policy
+- Check which JDK vendor you're using and their support policy

-- Estimate the budget for migration or extended support purchase
+- Estimate the budget for migration or purchasing Extended Support

-- Prioritize which applications to migrate first (ranked by business impact)
+- Prioritize which applications to migrate first (by Business Impact)

-- Assemble a migration team and set a clear timeline
+- Form a Migration team and set a clear timeline

 - Start a Proof of Concept (POC) with the least critical application first

-- Set a firm Go-live date before November 2026
+- Set a definite Go-live date before November 2026

 Summary

-Java 8 Community Support will end in November 2026 — only about 9 months away.
-Here is what your organization should do now:
+Java 8 community support ends in November 2026 — only about 9 months remain.
+Here's what organizations should do now:

-- Do not wait!
+- Don't wait!
 Start planning your migration today.
-Nine months may seem long, but for enterprise systems, it is very tight
+9 months may sound long, but for enterprise systems, it's very little time.

 - Choose a clear target.
-Java 21 (LTS) is the safest choice right now, or aim for Java 25 (LTS) releasing September 2026
+Java 21 (LTS) is the safest choice right now, or wait for Java 25 (LTS) releasing in September 2026.

-- Evaluate alternatives.
-If not ready to migrate, consider purchasing Extended Support from an appropriate vendor to buy time
+- Evaluate options.
+If not ready to migrate, consider purchasing Extended Support from a suitable vendor to buy time.

-- Do not forget your ERP system.
-Verify whether your current ERP supports newer Java versions
+- Don't forget your ERP system.
+Verify that your current ERP system supports newer Java versions.

-If your organization is looking for a modern ERP system with a team that continuously maintains the underlying technology stack, Saeree ERP by Grand Linux Solution Co., Ltd. is ready to provide consulting and comprehensive services.
+If your organization is looking for a modern ERP system with a team that continuously maintains the foundational technology, Saeree ERP by Grand Linux Solution Co., Ltd. is ready to provide comprehensive consulting and services.